Introducing Smart Prototyping

 Answer: The answer I came up with is that this classified material requires authorization and passwords.
 So again, the interaction isn't because it's cool or because it's a voice experience, but rather I designed an experience that necessitated interaction by its very nature.

-Some of the constraints we talked about earlier can be seen on the left in the image below.
-On the right of the image are the different design choices I came up with for this experience.
+Some of the constraints (mentioned earlier) can be seen on the left in the image below.
+On the right are the different design choices I came up with for this experience.

 Some constraints/answers include: